How to Read a Solar Site Survey for Effective PV Array Layout

 For a licensed master electrician or journeyman electrician, this is the most familiar territory.
 This part of the survey ensures the existing electrical system can safely integrate the new power source.

 - Interconnection Methods: The electrician will identify the most viable method for connecting the solar system to the grid.
-This can be a load-side connection, where a new breaker is added to the main service panel, or a supply-side connection, which involves tapping the conductors between the meter and the main breaker.
-Understanding service entrance conductors per NEC rules is crucial here.
+This can be a load-side connection (a new breaker in the main service panel) or a supply-side connection that taps the conductors between meter and main.
+Understanding service entrance and interconnection implications in the NEC and local utility requirements is critical when selecting the method.

 - Inverter Location: A suitable location for the inverter (or inverters) must be identified.
 This spot should be out of direct sunlight, well-ventilated, and reasonably close to both the array and the main panel to minimize voltage drop.